FrankHilhorst/node4progress/README.md

     2. As a dataset and/or temp-table object

-        -   Using this approach the data is consumed in javascript objects that have similar attributes, methods and features as the PROGRESS prodataset and temp-table objects
+        -   Using this approach the data is consumed in a set of javascript objects that have similar attributes, methods and features as the PROGRESS prodataset and temp-table objects

 All the features mentioned above will be covered in detail in the section "how to use"